trojancode/charts-flutter/README.md

 ## Development
 This project is developed internally at Google and published for external consumption, external contributions unfortunately cannot be taken at this time.
+Duew to that reason i pulled the fix and deployed as new package.